 - Spider plant

-Ahead, I’ll discuss more about each of the windowless bathroom houseplants on the above list, including why they’re formulated for the conditions they can survive in.
+Ahead, I’ll talk further about each of the windowless bathroom houseplants on the above list, including why they’re formulated for the conditions they can survive in.
 By the time you’re done reading, you’ll have more than enough great picks to add some greenery to your bathroom!

 Houseplants That Appreciate Dark, Humid, Moist Environments